AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/data-views-dev/define-a-data-view/field-sets.md

 #### Special case: Tags
 The field source `FieldSource.Tags` is a special case due to the nature of tags.

-On a field of source `FieldSource.Tags`, its collection of `.Keys` represents a whitelist.
+On a field of source `FieldSource.Tags`, its collection of `.Keys` represents an allowlist.

 ##### Example
 Given a stream with tags `[ "Weather", "Low Resolution", "Gen2" ]`